 EEA firms exercising passport/treaty rights in the UK qualify for authorisation under Schedules 3 and 4 of the Financial Services and Markets Act 2000 (FSMA) and are ‘authorised persons’ for the purposes of FSMA.

-Once passporting rights cease – either at the end of an Implementation Period agreed between the UK and the EU, or in the event of a no-deal exit – EEA firms currently relying on passporting arrangements will require authorisation from the PRA (or for solo-regulated firms, the FCA) to undertake business in the UK.
+Once passporting rights cease at the end of the transition period, EEA firms currently relying on passporting arrangements will require authorisation from the PRA (or for solo-regulated firms, the FCA) to undertake business in the UK.

 HM Treasury has legislated such that the Temporary Permissions Regime (TPR) and the Financial Services Contracts Regime (comprising Contractual Run-Off (CRO) and Supervised Run-Off (SRO)) will now take effect from the end of the transition period.

 Under the TPR, a firm that is authorised to carry on regulated activities in the UK under passporting arrangements immediately before the end of the transition period can obtain a deemed Part 4A permission (or a deemed variation of an existing ‘top-up’ permission) while they seek authorisation from the UK regulators.